thebenius/ddUpload/README.md

 ### via [uploadDZ](https://gist.github.com/thebenius/02838c5d49b3e0be451c67cb1f1a24ec)
 [uploadDU](https://gist.github.com/thebenius/02838c5d49b3e0be451c67cb1f1a24ec) is a javascript that takes care of the upload to the server.
 All you need is a backend that handles the upload.

+ > :warning: **IMPORTANT** Use the provided git link to include uploadDZ into your script.
+This is important because of copyright law!

 ```html
 <!DOCTYPE html>
 <html>